Wertzui123/Rewards/README.md

 <br>reward.claim
 <br>
 <br><b>Licens</b>
-<br><code>This Plugin was written by Wertzui123 and you're not allowed to copy or clone it to you're plugin!</code>
+<br><code>This Plugin was written by Wertzui123 and you're not allowed to copy or clone it into you're plugin!</code>
 <br><code>© 2019 Wertzui123</code>
 <h2>Have fun!</h2>